rehierl/node-tree-outliner/1-2-node-trees/2-0-tree-traversal.md

 <!-- ======================================================================= -->
 # Tree traversal

-In order to create an outline that accurately represents a document's structure, the node tree must be traversed by visiting each node.
-In general, the traversal of a node tree can be classified depending on certain characteristics - such as:
+In order to create an outline that accurately represents a document's logical structure, the node tree must be traversed by visiting each node.
+In general, the traversal of a tree can be classified depending on certain characteristics
+- such as:

 * When is a node visited in relation to its child nodes? - e.g. depth-first search (DFS), breadth-first search (BFS)